dataforgoodfr/14_ObservatoirePratiqueInfluence/data-extractors/README.md

     * or manually editing [./data/extraction-tasks.csv] ([see file format doc below](#extraction-taskscsv)).
 3. Run the extraction using the `extract` CLI sub-command ([see doc below](#extract-sub-command)).
 4. Use data from local [./data/results/accounts.csv] and [./data/results/posts.csv]
-5. Optionally upload the data from [./data/results/accounts.csv] and [./data/results/posts.csv] to a NocoDB using `upload-results` sub-command (see reference doc below)
+5. Optionally upload the data from [./data/results/accounts.csv] and [./data/results/posts.csv] to a NocoDB using `upload-results` sub-command (see reference doc below).
+You will need to create the data model in Nocodb manually, using the types shown below !

 ## .env config for file system backend